 Many of the images of gods and goddesses on ancient coins were derived from sculptures.
 The coins on this page depict known sculptures or images that are clearly taken from sculpture.

-|Hercules is depicted in the same pose as the Farnese Hercules, a massive marble sculpture, which depicts a muscular yet weary leaning on his club, which has his lion-skin draped over it.
-He has just performed the last of The Twelve Labors, which is suggested by the apples of the he holds behind his back.
+|Hercules is depicted in the same pose as the Farnese Hercules, a massive marble sculpture, which depicts a muscular yet weary Hercules leaning on his club, which has his lion-skin draped over it.
+He has just performed the last of The Twelve Labors, which is suggested by the apples of the Hesperides he holds behind his back.
 The Farnese Hercules is probably an enlarged copy made in the early third century A.D., signed by Glykon, from an original by Lysippos that would have been made in the fourth century B.C.
-The copy was made for the of in (dedicated in 216 AD), where it was recovered in 1546.
+The copy was made for the Baths of Caracalla in Rome (dedicated in 216 A.D.), where it was recovered in 1546.
 Today it is in Naples National Archaeological Museum.
-The statue was well liked by the Romans, and copies have been found in many Roman palaces and gymnasiums.
+The statue was well-liked by the Romans, and copies have been found in many Roman palaces and gymnasiums.
 It is one of the most famous sculptures of antiquity, and has fixed the image of the mythic hero in the human imagination.|